TypeStrong/grunt-ts/README.md

     grunt.initConfig({
         ...
         ts: {
             dev: {                                 // a particular target
                 src: ["test/work/**/*.ts"],        // The source typescript files, http://gruntjs.com/configuring-tasks#files
                 html: ["test/work/**/*.tpl.html"], // The source html files, https://github.com/basarat/grunt-ts#html-2-typescript-support
                 reference: "./test/reference.ts",  // If specified, generate this file that you can use for your reference management
                 out: 'test/out.js',                // If specified, generate an out.js file which is the merged js file
+				outDir: 'test/outputdirectory',    // If specified, the generate javascript files are placed here.
+Only works if out is not specified
                 watch: 'test',                     // If specified, watches this directory for changes, and re-runs the current target
                 options: {                    // use to override the default options, http://gruntjs.com/configuring-tasks#options
 					target: 'es3',            // 'es3' (default) | 'es5'
 					module: 'commonjs',       // 'amd' (default) | 'commonjs'